Reviews You Can Rely On

 Our Analysis and Test Results

-Leatherman's Wingman tool is an out-of-the-park swing at their competitors that are offering "budget" multi-tools.
-Leatherman brought their long lineage of success to a less expensive offering.
-We've tested it over a few years now and can say that our impressions hold up.
-In many ways, we continue to be impressed by the value and function.
-Our original is still in use "in the family" while a newly purchased tester is exactly the same; quality control at this price point can be credited to the high-end approach of Leatherman.
+Leatherman's Wingman tool is an out-of-the-park swing at other competitors offering “budget” multi-tools.
+On this model, Leatherman brought their long lineage of success to a less expensive offering.
+We've tested it over a few years, and our initial impressions hold up.
+We continue to be impressed by the value and function in many ways.
+Our original test model is still in use “in the family,” and product longevity at this price point can be credited to the high-end approach of Leatherman.

-This is an excellent tool for every day carry or for storing around the house for occasional light-duty repairs and improvements.
-Similarly, it could be stored in one's car for occasional work there.
-In many ways, the affordability and relatively compact stature optimize the tool for the majority of users.
-Only those users with extensive construction and handiwork tasks will need more sophisticated or burlier tools.
+This is an excellent tool for storing around the house, in the car, or camping box for repairs and improvements in situations where you won't have a full toolbox.
+Though its frame is on the larger end of what a casual user may opt for, in many ways, the affordability and tool set optimize this multi-tool for most users.
+Only those with extensive construction and handiwork tasks need more sophisticated or burlier tools.

 Performance Comparison